bostonadam525/Advanced-Retrieval-Augmented-Generation-RAG-Techniques/AI Agents/Agentic Patterns/README.md

    - INPUT —> COORDINATOR —> multi-sub domain specialty LLMs —> AGGREGATOR —> OUT

 4. **Orchestrator-Worker**
    - Very similar to Parallelization.
    - HOWEVER, complex tasks are broken down dynamically and combined.
    - INPUT —> ORCHESTRATOR —> multi-sub-specialty LLMs —> SYNTHESIZER —> OUTPUT

+5. **Evaluator-Optimizer**
+   - LLM output is validated by another LLM
+   - INPUT —> LLM generator —> solution —> LLM evaluator —> OUTPUT
+   - Note: the LLM evaluator can reject the LLM generator solution with feedback and this loop continues until the LLM evaluator accepts the output.
+   - LLM as a judge is the common name for this.

+## Agentic Design Patterns from Anthropic
+- By nature these tend to be:

+1. Open-ended
+2. Feedback loops
+3. No fixed path

+- Most of these run in a continuous loop with tools to achieve a goal or desired outcome.